Gestational Hypertension: Manage High BP in Pregnancy

 Stay vigilant, communicate openly with your doctor, and understand and manage gestational hypertension effectively.
 A healthy lifestyle and regular check-ups and tests lay the foundation for a healthy pregnancy.

 However, It can be pretty bothersome to go out to take a lab test when you are pregnant.
-Hence, the Aware Health Rewards App offers convenient home lab tests from the best labs nationwide.
+Hence, the Aware Health Tracker App offers convenient home lab tests from the best labs nationwide.

 You can book any test, and a lab representative will come to your doorstep to get the sample.
 All our lab partners are ISO and NABL-certified.
 Therefore, we ensure the highest quality standard.